In a 2013 Center for Disease Control study, more than 30% of adults

 fractures) and reduces the risk of many diseases associated with

-activity are associated with a reduced incidence of coronary heart disease, hypertension,
+levels of physical activity are associated with a reduced incidence of

-anxiety.
-Active people with high blood pressure, high blood
+cancer, depression and anxiety.
+Active people with high blood

 - Older adults can work with their health care provider to